yassine-khadiri/Tokenizer/README.md

 ## Development Environment

-This project was developed using https://remix.ethereum.org/, which offers:
+This project was developed using [Remix Ethereum IDE](https://remix.ethereum.org/), which offers:

 - Web-based accessibility
 - Integrated compilation and deployment